General Practice Residency

 Rotations in Family Medicine, Anesthesiology and Emergency/Trauma are an essential component of the program.
 Advanced training in conscious sedation is, also, provided.
-The resident is expected to successfully complete ACLS and become certified in conscious sedation.
+The resident is expected to successfully complete ACLS and become certified in moderate conscious sedation.

 Note: The GPR is considered a post-doctoral residency program; however the residents are not enrolled as students during their time.
 Residents work in the GPR clinic and receive hands-on training in the all areas of General Practice Dentistry.
 Rotations are listed above.
 Because these residents are not classified students, there is no ‘plan of study’ or curriculum plan.

 Upon completion of this program residents will have a working knowledge of:

 - Hospital dentistry — providing dental care in an operating room setting and functioning in a hospital environment.